jujulal/ds-algo-XIV/algorithms/src/main/scala/parallelism/README.md

 [Clock rate](https://en.wikipedia.org/wiki/Clock_rate)

 ```
-The clock rate typically refers to the frequency at which a chip like a central processing unit (CPU), one core of a multi-core processor, is running and
+The clock rate typically refers to the frequency at which a chip like a central processing unit (CPU),
-is used as an indicator of the processor's speed.
-It is measured in clock cycles per second or its equivalent, the SI unit hertz (Hz)
+one core ofa multi-core processor, is running and is used as an indicator of the processor's speed.

+It is measured inclock cycles per second or its equivalent, the SI unit hertz (Hz)

 sysctl -n machdep.cpu.brand_string
 Intel(R) Core(TM) i7-4770HQ CPU @ 2.20GHz